 Data Strategy and Governance

 Build a defensible data foundation that emphasizes provenance, quality, and privacy.
 Establish data contracts between producers and consumers, with clearly defined schemas for spatial granularity (e.g., blocks, tracts, neighborhoods), temporal resolution, and attribute definitions.
 Implement data catalogs and lineage tracking to satisfy audit requirements and facilitate cross-team collaboration.
-Prioritize source data curation, de-duplication, and normalization to reduce measurement error, and implement privacy-preserving techniques where necessary to comply with regulations and community expectations.
+See How Applied AI is Transforming Workflow-Heavy Software Systems in 2026 for modernization patterns.

 Feature Engineering and Feature Stores

 Develop a reusable feature set that captures economic, social, and physical indicators relevant to gentrification dynamics.
-Use a centralized feature store to foster consistency across experimentation and production scoring.
+Use a centralized feature store to foster consistency across experimentation and production.
 Document feature provenance, computation cost, latency, and update frequency.
 Consider spatial indexing and geospatial joins to manage location-based features efficiently, and implement feature stale-ness checks to avoid using out-of-date signals in live decision contexts.
+See Urban Manufacturing: Using AI Agents to Manage Small-Scale, City-Based Production for domain patterns.

 Model Development Lifecycle